Preparing for your family’s future

 If you have a family trust, the trust continues and its assets will also be distributed according to the trust deed, no matter what is written in your Will.

-Remember, estate planning is an active process of re-evaluating the estate when circumstances in life change!
+Remember, estate planning is an active process of re-evaluating the estate as circumstances in your life change!

 This can include: